John McClane and The Temple Of Racism

 In my mind Emma Watson will always be Hermione Granger, but not because Noma Dumezweni isn't white, but because I particularly loved Emma Watson's portrayal of Hermione Granger.
 It was fantastic.
 Perfect in fact.
 Particularly seeing as the film and book releases overlapped, and as Watson herself grew up and matured in the role, just as Hermione Granger did in the story.
 Nobody else could ever compare in my mind.
 Just in the same way that Superman and Clarke Kent will always be Christopher Reeve to me, and likewise, that James Bond will always be Sean Connery to some, and Roger Moore to others.
 And that's just subjective preference of an actor in a role, not racism.
 But I must admit, for me, like so many, because of her casting, it is sometimes hard to remember that Emma Watson is Hermione Granger ... but Hermione Granger is not Emma Watson.
 The difference is important.
 I guess that's all credit to Emma Watson though: she totally owned that role.
 She was perfect for it.

 The sequels after Die Hard With A Vengeance just got progressively more and more ridiculous as they went on that they didn't even feel like part of the same franchise anymore.
-Four and five were absolutely dire films.
+Whilst I happily watch the first one every Christmas, think two is OK, and greatly enjoy the third, four and five were absolutely dire films that I'll never watch again.

 Like Bond by the end of Pierce Brosnan's tenure, they've gone down the route of becoming such an unbelievable parody of themselves, that a re-boot is desperately needed if the franchise wishes to survive.